 Interviewed by Charles R. Longsworth on July 12, 2009

 George L. Shinn, originally class of 1945, came to Amherst in 1941 and graduated in 1948 after serving 3.5 years as a naval aviator in the U.S. Marine Corps.
-He began his twenty-seven year career at Merrill Lynch in an entry level position, eventually becoming President and CEO.
+He began his twenty-seven-year career at Merrill Lynch in an entry-level position, eventually becoming President and CEO.
 From 1975-1983 he was CEO of First Boston.
-For fifteen years he served as alumni trustee, life trustee, and then term trustee.
+For fifteen years he served as an alumni trustee, life trustee, and then term trustee.
 During seven of those years, 1973-1980, he served as chairman of the board and it was his 1974 letter to the community that announced the decision to admit women.

 Charlotte Turgeon came to Amherst with her husband, Frederick Turgeon, in 1934 when he joined the French Department.
 During his 1937 sabbatical in Paris, she graduated from the Cordon Bleu Academy.
 She has been described as a "pioneer forerunner for women in the culinary arts in the United States."
 Having published fifty-three cookbooks and held cooking classes at her home, she was as prolific off the screen as her classmate and close friend Julia Child was on the screen.

 Interviewed by Michael Britwistle in 1994

 M. Abbott Van Nostrand, Class of 1934, was the president of Samuel French, the world's oldest and largest play publisher and licensing agency.
 From 1952 until 1990, as president of French, Walter H. Baker Co., and Samuel French, Van Nostrand published every prominent 20th-century playwright, including 26 Pulitzer Prize winners and 14 Nobel Prize winners.
 The Samuel French Play Collection in Special Collections numbers over 30,000 plays and his successors continue to add to the collection.